Inbibo/shift_docs/docs/reference/catalogs.md

 ## The Catalog Manager

-The Catalog Manager allows to inspect the current existing catalogs in Shift, add new ones, and load or unload them.
+The Catalog Manager is used to inspect the current available catalogs for Shift, add new ones, and load or unload them.

 TO BE DEFINED BY ISSUE #16